Title 105 | Chapter 001 | Regulation 380REG

 (a) Fiscal impact of this administrative regulation:

-This administrative regulation has little fiscal impact.
-It is already being implemented as written.
+This administrative regulation has minimal fiscal impact.

 (b) Methodology and resources used to reach this conclusion: